A Surge of New French Restaurants Floods the D.C. Market

-From November to now, D.C. welcomed an unusually high count of brand new French restaurants and cafes.
+From November to now, D.C. welcomed an unusually high count of shiny new French restaurants and cafes.

 Chef Jeremiah Langhorne, the co-owner of Mt.
 Vernon Triangle’s week-old Petite Cerise, says the cuisine was well overdue for a D.C. comeback.
 “There’s a cyclical element to it.
 French restaurants have been a little out of vogue for long enough now that people are like ‘you know what, that food is really good,’” he tells Eater.